MrSamarjitBanerjee/ai-trip-planner/README.md

 ## ⚙️ Under the Hood

- # Shared State
+Shared State
 -All agents work with a common TravelState.
 Each agent reads the state and updates only what it needs, while LangGraph handles state merging.

-# Dynamic Routing
+Dynamic Routing
-The supervisor uses the LLM to return structured JSON containing the required agents and travel constraints.
+-The supervisor uses the LLM to return structured JSON containing the required agents and travel constraints.
 LangGraph then routes the request dynamically instead of following a fixed pipeline.

 Human-in-the-Loop
-After generating the itinerary, interrupt() pauses the graph for approval.
+-After generating the itinerary, interrupt() pauses the graph for approval.
 The state is checkpointed in PostgreSQL, allowing the workflow to resume later with Command(resume=...) — even after restarting the server.

 MCP Integration
-The project connects to multiple MCP servers using different transports: Tavily via HTTP, AviationStack via uvx/stdio, and a custom weather MCP server.
+-The project connects to multiple MCP servers using different transports: Tavily via HTTP, AviationStack via uvx/stdio, and a custom weather MCP server.
 Tools are loaded only when required.

 Async API + Sync Graph
-FastAPI endpoints are async, while graph execution runs in a threadpool so long-running LLM and MCP calls don't block other API requests.
+-FastAPI endpoints are async, while graph execution runs in a threadpool so long-running LLM and MCP calls don't block other API requests.

 Context & Cost Control
-Large tool outputs are trimmed before being passed between agents, and an llm_calls counter tracks model usage for each workflow.
+-Large tool outputs are trimmed before being passed between agents, and an llm_calls counter tracks model usage for each workflow.

 ## Design notes